Chamomile: The soothing, sleep-supporting herb your body instinctively relaxes to

 ● You’re looking for a natural, gentle way to wind down

 It’s often taken as a tea in the evening, or as an ingredient in sleep and relaxation formulas.
-See below for our electrolyte formula that includes magnesium, alongside instructions on how to take it.
+See below for our electrolyte formula that includes chamomile, alongside instructions on how to take it.

 Related Posts